DeSoto Diplomat: Australian production

 Chrysler Australia introduced a locally produced SP24 series DeSoto Diplomat, based on the 1953 US Plymouth P24 in 1953.
 This was followed by the SP25 series Diplomat which was based on the 1954 US Plymouth P25 Cambridge/Cranbrook, and was built from 1954 to 1957.
 The Diplomat was available in "Custom", "Regent" and "Plaza" trim.
 An Australian developed Coupe Utility version of the Sedan was introduced in 1956.
 The Diplomat models were an alternative to the Plymouth Savoy and Plymouth Belvedere or the Dodge Kingsway which, aside from differences in grilles and badging, were essentially the same vehicle.
 All used the same basic body and all models combined managed to take only 5% of the Australian market in 1955.
 The Diplomat was replaced by the Australian-built Chrysler Royal, which was derived from the Australian-built P25 Plymouth and was built from 1957 to 1963.

+New Zealand production

+In the early and mid 20th century the New Zealand automotive industry was fully independent from its Australian neighbour.
+This began to change after Australia introduced its own locally designed and built Holden, Ford, and Chrysler vehicles which gradually became the prevalent marques in New Zealand by the end of the 1960s.
+The DeSoto Diplomat introduced in New Zealand was exported from Canada directly to New Zealand and in factory right-hand-drive.
+Unlike Australia, New Zealand did not have the restrictions on imported vehicles which for the Australian market was to encourage local manufacture.
+Therefore, there are many variations between the New Zealand and Australian DeSoto models.

+Chrysler of Canada built the export Plymouth-based DeSoto starting in 1939 and continued through to 1961, with the exception of 1955.
+For 1959 New Zealand saw the Canadian-built Diplomat Deluxe 4-door sedan, Dodge Kingsway Deluxe sedan and the Plymouth Belvedere sedan, all in factory right-hand-drive.